christopher-dG/gpymusic/README.md

 ## Disclaimer

-gpymusic has more or less entered maintenance mode; I'll address critical bugs but I'm not particularly interested in writing new features or digging too deep into troubleshooting (testing has become much harder since I no longer have a paid GPM account).
+Google Py Music has more or less entered maintenance mode; I'll address critical bugs but I'm not particularly interested in writing new features or digging too deep into troubleshooting (testing has become much harder since I no longer have a paid GPM account).